mirkotp/idb1_encoder_decoder/README.md

 Then, ```$ idb1 enc barcode.txt``` will output ```NDB1CPDNLW6JUSGGZGRLBWPNXEAAWXEB5G```.

+### Encode a signed barcode

+When encoding a barcode with ```signed = True``` option, it is necessary that you specify the secret key (```--secret``` option) and the corresponding public signer certificate (```--public``` option), both as a DER file.

+The public signer certificate can be included into the barcode by using the ```--include_cert``` option.

+### Verify a signed barcode

+When decoding a signed barcode, you can use the ```--public``` option to specify a public signer certificate to be used to verify the signature.
+This will output the result the validation.

+If no certificate is specified, the barcode will still be decoded but you will receive a warning stating that the signature canìt be verified.

 ## Caveats

 Input validation and exception management are still under development.
 Errors usually mean the input is not well-formed: reading the exceptions can give some clue about what's wrong.